Frequently Asked Questions

 What are the benefits of the Diamond Pipeline?

-The pipeline will provide a direct and reliable route to transport domestic sweet crude to Valero’s Memphis Refinery, which produces gasoline, diesel and jet fuel for the greater Memphis and eastern Arkansas area, as well as several other states in the region.
-The pipeline will enhance the refinery’s long-term viability and assist in providing greater energy independence for our nation.
+The pipeline provides a direct and reliable route to transport crude oil from the Plains Cushing, Okla. terminal to Valero’s Memphis Refinery, which produces gasoline, diesel and jet fuel for residents in Arkansas and several other states in the region.

-At the height of construction, we’ve had more than 2,200 contractors working to construct the Diamond Pipeline.
-For communities along the pipeline route, this has resulted in a boost to hotel, restaurant and other hospitality and service industries.
-Following completion of construction, we expect that the Diamond Pipeline will support 15 jobs and contribute more than $11 million in annual tax revenue to communities along the pipeline route.
+At the height of construction, we had more than 2,200 contractors working to construct the Diamond Pipeline.
+This resulted in a boost to hotel, restaurant and other hospitality and service industries for communities along the pipeline route.
+Once pipeline construction was completed, 15 full-time jobs were created.

 What is the economic impact of the Diamond Pipeline?

 The estimated cost of the pipeline is $900 million.
-In addition, the pipeline will provide more than $11 million in annual tax revenue to communities along the pipeline route.
+In addition, the pipeline provides more than $11 million in annual tax revenue to communities along the pipeline route.